geomstats/geomstats/OVERVIEW.md

 facilitate user access to the library's logic :electric_plug: :computer:

-We brainstormed about this on friday with Nina,
-Here is my attempt to lay down the brainstorm we had on friday with Nina, hoping this first draft will lead us to a more precise specification soon!
+We brainstormed about this on friday with Nina, here is my attempt to lay it down hoping this first draft will lead us to a more precise specification soon!

 ### Methods